Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 - the home page displays a paginated list of all articles sorted from newest first.

-- the articles are displayed through cards that show all the relevent infomation about the article.
+- the articles are displayed through cards that show all the relevant information about the article.

 ![features](assets/features/2.png)

 ### post detail page

-- the post detail page shows the main content of the article. the title, author, featured image and post date are at the top in the masthead and followed by the main content.
+- the post detail page shows the main content of the article.
+The title, author, featured image and post date are at the top in the masthead and followed by the main content.

 ![features](assets/features/3.png)

 - users are able to like the post and to subscribe to the author of the post the info box just under the content.

-- users are able to leave comments ad have them listed with other comments.
+- users are able to leave comments and have them listed with other comments.

 ![features](assets/features/4.png)